wenleicao/wenleicao.github.io/_posts/2018-01-27-Implement-Analytical-SQL-Function-in-Data-Service.md

 find more about lead and lag function at here   <https://oracle-base.com/articles/misc/lag-lead-analytic-functions>

 I have not used Data service to try translating those function.
 As far as  my research goes, I know data service can create row number within group using gen_row_num_by_group.
-Also, it has is_group_changed function.
+Also, it has is_group_changed and previous_row_value function.
 Somebody suggested online, but no examples.
 We might give a shot.

 <https://archive.sap.com/discussions/thread/3885872>